Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 --------------

 As stated earlier in this chapter, this document is not a CVS Tutorial.
-It focuses on the integration of CVS in SYS\_PRODUCT\_NAME and how to use CVS in the SYS\_PRODUCT\_NAME context.
+It focuses on the integration of CVS in |SYSPRODUCTNAME| and how to use CVS in the |SYSPRODUCTNAME| context.
 If you want to learn more about CVS refer to the following documents:

 -  Open Source Development with CVS : excellent book also known as "The